michaelmangelsdorf/myth/spec.md

 The command line tool `my` (for Myth) can be used to set registers, print memory read-outs, and for assembling and running assembler code.
 The source-code for `my` is in the `util` folder of the Myth GitHub repo.

-On each invocation, the program reads in a complete 64k RAM image (default name: `rom.bin` that is used as memory for a virtual Myth CPU.
+On each invocation, the program reads in a complete 64k RAM image (default name: `ram.bin` that is used as memory for a virtual Myth CPU.
 You can create this file by running `my -N <filename>`.
 Before the tool terminates, the (possibly modified) RAM is persisted back into the image file.

 You can assemble a source file into this image with `my -la <filename>`.
 The `l` option in this example prints an additional assembly listing including the emitted object code by source line.